 You get the idea.
 Make sure your value proposition is as clear as possible.
 The first step?
 Visually prioritizing your value proposition.

-The 5 Second Test is just one way to test your value proposition.
-You can also run on-site A/B tests to figure out which of your 10-15 variations is most effective.
+The five-second test is just one way to test your value proposition.
+You can also run on-site A/B tests to figure out which of your 10–15 variations is most effective.
 Short of that, running paid Facebook ads to test the persuasion power of each of the variations is another option, especially if you have a low traffic site.

 Value propositions help you perfect your promise